genesiscommunitysuccess/docs/docs/02_creating-applications/01_getting-ready-to-develop/01_running-applications/03_gradle-deploy-plugin.md

 If you want to add this module to an existing project, then it is easy to do so.
 The contents need only be two files;

-- a Gradle properties file
+- a Gradle properties file (the contents of this file depend on your target deployment, as you shall see below)
 - a Gradle build script

 #### Build script